wp-plugins/post-expirator/readme.txt

 == Description ==

 The Expiration Date plugin allows the user to set expiration dates for both posts and pages.
-There is a configuration option page in the plugins area that will allow you to seperataly control whether or not posts/pages are wither deleted or changed to draft status.
+There is a configuration option page in the plugins area that will allow you to seperataly control whether or not posts/pages are either deleted or changed to draft status.

 The plugin hooks into the wp cron processes and runs every hour.